Interactions-AI/sample-odin-configs/docs/odin-from-scratch.md

 # Installing Odin from scratch on microk8s on Ubuntu

-All of the YAML examples described below can be found in the [repository](https://github.com/Interactions-AI/sample-odin-configs/tree/main/k8s/local)
+All of the YAML examples described below can be found in the [repository](https://github.com/Interactions-AI/sample-odin-configs/tree/main/k8s/local).
+For the `-template.yml` items, see below for details on how to populate to create a suitable configuration.

 ## Talking to the odin server
 To make client side commands to Odin, we will need to install the `odin-ml` package, which contains the core code and the client access APIs: